graphql/graphql-js/README.md

 # GraphQL.js

-The JavaScript reference implementation for GraphQL, a query language for APIs created by Facebook.
+A JavaScript implementation of GraphQL, a query language for APIs created by Facebook.

 [![Build Status](https://dev.azure.com/apollographql/graphql-js/_apis/build/status/apollographql.graphql-js?branchName=master)](https://dev.azure.com/apollographql/graphql-js/_build/latest?definitionId=2&branchName=master)
 [![npm version](https://badge.fury.io/js/%40apollo%2Fgraphql.svg)](https://badge.fury.io/js/%40apollo%2Fgraphql)

+The purpose of this fork is to increase the velocity with which we at Apollo are able to improve the `graphql` implementation, while also gradually converting it from Flow to TypeScript.

 See more complete documentation at https://graphql.org/ and https://graphql.org/graphql-js/.